-Advertising agency The Gate devised the advert, which features comic actor and presenter Joe Pasquale as the voice of the Underdog.
-Brian Blessed returns as the voice of the unseen corporate entity throwing ‘red tape’ obstacles in his path.
+Joe Pasquale reprises his role as the voice of the Underdog, while Brian Blessed returns as the booming voice of the unseen and condescending corporate entity.